dolthub/dolt/doc/decent/how-to-use-noms.md

    * Note that Memory tables won't be inspectable because they exist only in the memory of the process that created them.
 1. Implement pull and merge.
 The [pull API](../../go/datas/pull.go) is used pull changes from a peer and the [merge API](../../go/merge/) is used to merge changes before commit.
 There's an [example of merging in the IPFS-based-chat sample app](https://github.com/attic-labs/noms/blob/master/samples/go/ipfs-chat/pubsub.go).

-[*] *As an example of changes that commute consider modeling a stream
-    of chat messages.
-Appending messages from both parties to a list is not commutative; the result depends on the order in which messages are added to the list.
-An example of a commutative strategy is adding the messages to a `Map` keyed by `Struct{sender, ordinal}`: the resulting `Map` is the same no matter what order messages are added.*